Categorical & Ordinal Targets

 **Upgrading from an older release?** Earlier versions silently snapped point

 predictions whenever the target had ≤ 30 distinct values.
-That implicit
+That implicit behavior

-improves).
-To restore the legacy behavior, pass
+To restore the legacy behavior, pass `NoriRegressor(model="nori-30m",

 </Note>